 Pack a little and often - after all, Rome wasn’t built in a day.
 If you're doing your own packing for moving then you have the freedom of doing it on your own timeline.
 Start early and pack for an hour to two each day rather than in one big chunk.

 Get specific with your labelling - ok we know we’ve mentioned this a few times, but we can’t stress enough how important your labelling is.
 Not just in terms of room, but contents and weight too.
 Add ‘delicate’, ‘no not bend’ or ‘heavy’ to your boxes too.
 This way everything arrives in the condition it left in.

 Let Saint Removals take care of all your packing needs...

 Of course, there is another option when it comes to packing for moving.
 And that’s - don’t!
 Leave it to the experts instead.

-If the thought of organising, sorting and packing everything you’ve ever owned neatly into colour-coded boxes fills you with dread, then why not let us take care of it.
-We do this day in, day out - it’s our bread and butter, and we’d gladly take this out of your hands.
+If the thought of organising, sorting and packing everything you’ve ever owned neatly into colour-coded boxes fills you with dread, then why not let us take care of it?
+We do this day in, day out.
+It’s our bread and butter and we’d gladly take it out of your hands.

-We offer a range of removal services that you can mix and match to suit your needs.
-Just need a hand with the heavy lifting - sorted.
-Need the full works - we’ve got you.
+We offer a range of storage and removal services that you can mix and match to suit your needs.
+Just need a hand with the heavy lifting?
+Sorted.
+Need the full works?
+We’ve got you.
 So, what are you waiting for?
 Get in touch with us today and let’s get started!